10 Easy Vegetables To Grow Indoors All Year Round

 There’s really no excuse not to have fresh lettuce growing all year round.
 It is truly one of the easiest vegetables to grow indoors.
 You’ll probably have the best success with loose-leaf varieties.

-4. Capsicum Or Bell Peppers
+4. Capsicum, Bell Peppers And Chili Peppers

 bell peppers

-5. Spinach
+5. Spinach And Swiss Chard

 spinach